WordPress/gutenberg/docs/designers-developers/developers/data/data-core.md

 <a name="getCachedEntityRecords" href="#getCachedEntityRecords">#</a> **getCachedEntityRecords**

-Returns the cached Entity's records.
+Returns the cached Entity's records (doesn't trigger the resolver).

 _Parameters_